 Event

 Similar to the approach in (Niaz et al., 2004), one method is generated for each event.
 An event enumeration EventId is created whose children are event identifiers associated with events.
 The event list of a state machine contains explicitly defined events and a special event called completion event, which is implicitly implemented.
-A completion event is fired when either the execution of doActivity of sim- ple/atomic state completes or all regions of a compos- ite state have reached to final states.
+A completion event is fired when either the execution of the doActivity of sim- ple/atomic state completes or all regions of a compos- ite state have reached final states.
 For each event type, the pattern is realized as followings:

 CallEvent: When its associated operation is called, the event processing waits and locks the main mutex protecting the run-to-completion semantics as previ- ously mentioned, and executes the event processing (see 4.2).